A Mother's Day

 The next day was Mother's Day, and after church the O'Brien Family sat at the long dining table, built for 30 people to dine, eons ago.
 Now, there were four of the O'Briens, happily smiling, eating and talking.

 Mimi looked beautiful in her new pearls that her darling husband gave her with matching earrings.
 He always had great taste as she rubbed them while smiling at him.
-He winked at her and this was the cherry to sundae of a day.
+He winked at her and this was the cherry to a sundae of a day.

 After everyone had finished eating and was drinking coffee, Mandy said, "Happy Mother’s Day, Mimi---I know dad always gives his gift first, but you can open it after you've heard and received mine.
 Dad, I don't mean to act pushy." she added.
 Donnan gave his daughter a dimpled smile and laughed the happiest laugh she had heard in a long time.
 Mimi and Gramps smiled at each other, and motion for Mandy to continue.